Roopa080907/Neuroguard/judge_questions.md

 ## How accurate is the model?

-The model achieves approximately XX% accuracy on the test dataset.
+The model achieves approximately 90% accuracy on the test dataset.

 ## Why is this useful?